jglenn9k/admin-scripts/tools/README.md

 * dig
 * ping

-Probably a few tweeks need to happen in your php.ini.
+You will need to tweak your php.in to get [Browser detection](http://php.net/manual/en/function.get-browser.php#refsect1-function.get-browser-notes) to work.

+Maybe some other tweaks...